THE HEAT REPEATS THROUGH THE WEEKEND...

 Your First Alert Weather Forecast:

 Yesterday was the hottest day of the year so far, as Green Bay’s high temperature soared to 92 degrees.
-While your Friday is going to be another hot day, it will probably be a hair cooler than your Thursday.
+While your Friday is another hot day, it will be a hair cooler than your Thursday.
 Highs will be in the upper 80s to near 90, with cooler weather towards the lakeshore.
-It’s still going to feel slightly humid, despite a light northeast breeze.
+It’s still feels slightly humid, despite a light northeast breeze.

-Also, a heads-up, with high levels of ozone in the atmosphere, the Wisconsin DNR may issue another Air Quality Advisory later today.
+Also, a heads-up, with high levels of ozone in the atmosphere, the Wisconsin DNR has issued another Air Quality Advisory.
 Folks dealing with respiratory issues should consider spending less time outside due to the increased air pollution.

-Skies today will be mostly sunny due to a large area of high pressure aloft.
+Skies have been mostly sunny due to a large area of high pressure aloft.
 Similar to the past couple days, pop-up thunderstorms are possible this afternoon.
 Most of them will be from the Fox Valley and to the WEST.
 Some storms may have brief downpours and hail up to 1″ in diameter.
 Our risk of severe weather is LOW.

 Isolated afternoon thunderstorms will also be possible in the Northwoods this weekend.
 Otherwise, your Saturday and Sunday will be mostly sunny and very warm.
 Highs will rise into the upper-half of the 80s.
 Our somewhat humid air will hang around...